1. Aims and Scope

 4. Manuscript Categories and Requirements

 Original Research - reports of new research findings or conceptual analyses that make a significant contribution to the current knowledge (3500 word limit).
+The relevant checklist must be provided in the submission documents.

 Case Reports / Series – reports of the diagnosis and/or the management of patient(s) with unusual observations of novel cases, diseases, therapeutic approaches with significant contribution to knowledge (3000 word limit).
+Case reports / series should be reported in full accordance with the PRIDE guidelines.
+The PRICE checklist must be provided in the submission documents.

 Letters to the Editor - are welcomed (1000 word limit).